ddella/Debian11-K8s/Ubuntu-22-04-Docker-K8s.md

 >The only error message you'll get is `"Container runtime network not ready" networkReady="NetworkReady=false reason:NetworkPluginNotReady`

 Congratulations!
-You have a fully functional Kubernetes cluster with one Master node 🎉
+You have a fully functional Kubernetes cluster with just one Master node 🎉

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Token and CA certificate hash (Optional)
-This section is to get the token and certificate hash if you forgot to copy the output of `kubeadm init ...` command.
+This section is to get the token and certificate hash if you forgot to copy the output of `kubeadm init ...` command from the preceding step or if you wait more than 24 hours to add a worker node.
 You can retreive the token by running the following command on the control-plane node.
 The token is only valid for 24 hours.
 It might be better to generate a new token:
 ```sh
 kubeadm token list